thoughtspot/thoughtspot.github.io/_reference/date-formats-for-loading.md

 ## Data loading formats via tsload

 When loading via the `tsload` command you must specify `date` and `timestamp` formats using the format specifications defined in the [`strptime` library function](http://man7.org/linux/man-pages/man3/strptime.3.html).
+Data is imported based on the timezone of the node from which `tsload` is run.

 For `date` data types, the default format is `%Y%m%d` which translates to `yearmonthday`  For example, `Dec 30th, 2001` is represented as `20011230`.
 For